 Geospatial also helps cities and planning agencies build and improve conditions.

 “Where a city needs more infrastructure (power/water) is determined by geospatial.
 Geospatial information helps result in better information to create a model of prediction for disaster relief, and address maintenance for 911 and other emergency databases.
 Zoning and school districts, vegetation and terrain analysis for planning, and determining how diseases will spread through communities and factors that contribute to that—this all requires geospatial data and/or analysis.”

 “Geospatial data and analysis are widely used in nearly every industry,” Robin concluded.

 So, what is geospatial?
-It’s a technology that improves our way of life through maps, 3D satellite imaging, and more.
+It’s technology that improves our way of life through maps, 3D satellite imaging, and more.
 It is a career that is in demand with a massive need for women to fill roles within the space.
-The average entry-level starting salary in geospatial is $49,000 according to Salary.com but can vary by company.
+The average entry-level starting salary in geospatial is $49,000 according to Salary.com but can vary by company, and within two years, mid-level employees earn an average of $85,000 per year.
 With powerful growth potential and advancement, you could climb the GIS ladder.